ngjorloff/Firefox-CSS/README.md

 ![](./firefox.png)

 * Removes the space before tabs for a clean look for non maximized windows.
-* Automatically hide the bookmark bar when not in focus.
+* Automatically hide the bookmarks bar when it's not in focus.

 ## How to install